macieljrBiz/llm-summarize-n-classify/README.md

 python summarize_and_classify.py --file ./peticoes/civil/01.pdf
 ```

+## IMPORTANT notes about the sample petitions on the dir [peticoes](./peticoes/)
+All the files where available in the internet.
+If it should not be here, please request to remove it.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.